-For example, depending on your child’s age, you might decide to meet any adults your child is going to work with, or ensure the adult volunteers or workers have a Working with Children check.
+For example, depending on your child’s age, you might decide to meet any adults your child is going to work with, or ensure the adult volunteers or workers have done a working with children (WWC) check.
 You could also agree on ground rules with your child about where he’s allowed to do his community work – for example, you might agree that a public facility or space is OK, but a private home isn’t.

-Young people with special needs can get just as much out of being involved in community activities as typically developing children.
+Young people with additional needs can get just as much out of being involved in community activities as typically developing children.

-It’s also really important for them to be represented in all kinds of community projects.
-This doesn’t necessarily mean placing disability at the forefront.
+It’s also important for them to be represented in all kinds of community projects.
 If your child is interested, she could link up with a group that understands her particular needs – for example, an organisation such as Hearing Impaired Youth.

 Your child might prefer mainstream opportunities.
 His views as a young person will be valued in these activities, and his involvement will benefit other young people.
 You might want to consider hands-on experiences, things with tangible results and projects with a commitment to diversity.